The Bankrate promise

 When you fill out a loan application, you’ll be asked to provide your salary and employer information.
 To get a loan, you also may be asked to provide pay stubs, tax returns or bank statements, but that doesn’t always happen.

-For example, online lender Prosper says that it verifies employment, income or both on about 61 percent of its loans.
+For example, online lender Prosper verifies employment, income or both on about 61 percent of its loans.
 The firm cautions investors against relying on self-reported information when making investment decisions.

 “Applicants supply a variety of information regarding the purpose of the loan, income, occupation, and employment status that is included in borrower listings,” the company writes in its prospectus.
 “We do not verify the majority of this information, which may be incomplete, inaccurate or intentionally false.”